onejames/farm-hvac/readme.md

 *   **Temperature Sensing**: Monitors return and supply air temperatures using DS18B20 sensors.
 *   **Current Monitoring**: Uses Current Transformers (CTs) to measure the amperage of the fan, compressor, and geothermal water pumps.
 *   **State Analysis**: Determines if components are ON/OFF and calculates the temperature differential (Delta T).
+*   **On-Device Display**: Shows real-time status on a 128x64 OLED screen.
+*   **Data Buffering**: Stores the last 60 raw measurements and the last 32 aggregated measurements in on-device circular buffers.
-*   **Local Web Interface**: Provides a simple, auto-refreshing web page to view live data from any device on the local network.
+*   **Local Web Interface**: Provides a web page to view live data and a chart of historical trends from any device on the local network.
-*   **Cloud Integration**: Securely publishes all sensor data and system status to AWS IoT Core via MQTT for long-term storage, dashboarding, and alerting.
+*   **Cloud Integration**: Securely publishes aggregated data to AWS IoT Core via MQTT for long-term storage and analysis.
+*   **On-Device Alerting**: Analyzes historical data to detect and display alerts for common fault conditions.
+*   **Device Status API**: Exposes an API endpoint to check device uptime and free memory.
+*   **High Reliability**: Includes a watchdog timer to automatically recover from software freezes.
 *   **Modular Codebase**: The code is separated into logical modules for easy maintenance and extension.

 ## Project Structure